Tech Shares May Boost Taiwan Stock Market

 Top-Rankings

-Börse aktuell - Live TickerSMI schliesst tiefrot -- DAX zum Handelsende wenig bewegt -- Wall Street schlussendlich gewinnt -- Märkte in Fernost letztlich in Rot
+Börse aktuell - Live TickerSMI letztlich wenig bewegt zum Novemberstart -- DAX schliesst im Plus -- US-Börsen gehen uneins in den Feierabend -- Börsen in Fernost zum Handelsende fester

-Der heimische Aktienmarkt steckte am Dienstag ordentliche Verluste ein, während sich das deutsche Börsenbarometer seitwärts bewegte.
-An den US-Börsen waren am Dienstag Gewinne zu sehen.
-An den asiatischen Aktienmärkten ging es am Dienstag leicht abwärts.
+Der heimische Markt zeigte sich am ersten Handelstag im November kaum verändert, während sich das deutsche Börsenbarometer mit Zuschlägen präsentierte.
+Die US-Börsen wiesen unterschiedliche Vorzeichen aus.
+An den asiatischen Aktienmärkten ging es am Montag unterdessen ebenfalls nach oben.